Sustainability & Carbon Neutrality Program

-If you want to read more about our carbon offsetting practices and read about which programs we support for each ton of carbon offset through purchases in 2020, click the links below.
+And, if you want to find out more about purchasing carbon offsets (or just find out more about the programs we've supported for each ton of carbon Rain Organica has offset through our carbon neutrality program), click the links below.

-Carbon Offsetting Purchases through Gold Standard (stay tuned for some blog posts to cover each one of these offsets):
+Carbon Offsetting Purchases through Gold Standard (stay tuned for some blog posts talking about each one of these offsets):

 - Sidrap Wind Farm Project (Indonesia, renewable energy project)

 - Terraclear | Providing Access to Clean Water for the People of Laos